-- angry, anger
+- anger, angered, angry

-- household
+- household, households

 - pure, purify, purification

 - house of God, Yahweh's house

-- grain offering
+- grain offering, grain offerings

-- incense
+- incense, incenses

 - Introduction to Nehemiah

 - Nehemiah 13 General Notes

-- Nehemiah 13 Translation Questions
+- Nehemiah 13 translationQuestions

 10 I also found out that the temple musicians and other Levites had left Jerusalem and returned to their fields, because the people of Israel had not been bringing into the storerooms the food they needed.
 11 So I rebuked the officials, saying to them, "Why have you not taken care of the services to be held in the temple?
 So I got them together and put them back at their stations.